plotly/plotly.rs/README.md

 ## Usage Within a Wasm Environment

 `Plotly.rs` can be used with a Wasm-based frontend framework.
 The needed dependencies are automatically enabled on `wasm32` targets.
-Note that the `kaleido` feature is not supported in Wasm enviroments and will throw a compilation error if enabled.
+Note that the `kaleido` feature is not supported in Wasm environments and will throw a compilation error if enabled.

 First, make sure that you have the Plotly JavaScript library in your base HTML template: